MicrosoftDocs/win32/desktop-src/NetMon2/macframe.md

 ---
-Description: 'The MACFRAME structure is a union of the most common initial protocols.' ms.assetid: 'ec7e3a54-a47f-4390-a137-9574c63c9a11'
+Description: The MACFRAME structure is a union of the most common initial protocols. ms.assetid: ec7e3a54-a47f-4390-a137-9574c63c9a11
 title: MACFRAME union
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MACFRAME union